World Wide Newburgh Project

 1611 Thomas Howard 3rd Viscount Bindon deceased.
 No issue.
 His heir is his Cousin Thomas

-1st earl of Suffolk.
+Howard 1st earl of Suffolk.

 1612 Various parties rented Lulworth St. Andrew.
 WLC/T5